Gilbert Myles: New Zealand First

 During 1993, the Liberal Party merged with the much larger and far more left wing Alliance Party.
 Myles proceeded to quit the grouping within months in July, particularly over his somewhat conservative social values conflicting with the highly socially liberal policies of the Alliance.
 He immediately joined the populist New Zealand First party, founded by the now Independent Winston Peters.
 However he lost his seat during the 1993 election.

+At the 1998 local elections Myles stood for a seat on the Auckland City Council in the Avondale-Roskill ward as an independent candidate.
+He was not elected.

 Myles re-entered parliament for a brief period during 1999, following the total breakdown of the New Zealand First – National coalition government and the resignation of former NZ First MP turned Independent minister in the National government Deborah Morris over the prioritisation of military expenditure over social expenditure in the 1999 budget.
 Some controversy emerged as Morris issued a tape-recorded telephone conversation between her and Myles where he admitted that he would immediately quit NZ First upon arrival in Parliament and would support the struggling Jenny Shipley-led National Government (This did not end up occurring, following threats of discipline by Peters and other NZ First party members).